An important message to men and women over the age of 55 who want to supplement their Social Security income

-Although I first discovered this lesson after a fateful bout of tug-of-war (you can read about it below), I’ve used it many times since.
+Although I first discovered this lesson after a fateful bout of tug-of-war (you can read about it in the sidebar), I’ve used it many times since.

 For example, when I got started in the training business in my early thirties, I wasn’t doing so great.
 But by never giving up, seeking help from an experienced mentor and putting in the hours, I eventually became top producer at my firm for 25 years straight… working first-hand with clients such as GE, Siemens, HP, Shell, as well as dozens of other Fortune 500 companies.